 In conclusion, we quantify the benefit of earlier detection and advancements in breast cancer treatment for US breast cancer patients between 1975 and 2002.
 Earlier detection contributed to more than one-quarter of the observed gain in life expectancy; advancements in breast cancer treatment contributed substantially more.
 The value of screening is based on the balance of potential benefits of earlier detection and potential harms from overdiagnosis and overtreatment.
 Our study provides greater clarity to the longstanding debate on the value of mammography screening by quantifying the realized benefit of earlier detection against which its potential harms can be measured.

-Acknowledgements: We thank for helpful comments and suggestions.
+Acknowledgements: We thank Jonathan Skinner, X, Y, Z for helpful comments and suggestions.

 Funding Statement: Dr. Soneji was supported by the National Center For Advancing Translational Sciences grant number KL2TR001088, ALA, NCI R21.
 Dr. Beltrán-Sánchez was supported by the National Institute of Aging (R24HD047873 and P30AG017266).